i0brendan0/pokecrystal2/README.md

   * **Celebi will be found through the event that was only released in Japan.** Able to start after beating Red.
 * **The Odd Egg Pokemon list has been reworked.** All Pokemon have an equal chance of being shiny and a roughly equal chance at hatching.
 The DVs for each non-shiny Pokemon are maxed out, while the shiny versions are the max available, not including Tyrogue which has the same Attack and Defense DVs.
 * **Your Mom will get many more different items when she goes shopping.** You will be able to get all of the decorations including the trophies.
 Something special is available to those who are super savers.
-* **Unown now has a new way of getting it's letter.** Now every Unown can be shiny.
+* **Unown now has a new way of getting it's letter.** Now every Unown can be shiny. - PokeSeer cannot read caught data for Unown due to this.
 * **6 new Unowns.** 2 of them are the exclamation point and the question mark.
-The other 4 are period, comma, hyphen, and interrobang (!?).
+The other 4 are period, comma, hyphen, and interrobang (!?). - Current unavailable due to a bug.
-* **There is now a dark type boost after beating Karen for the first time.** This means you can lose after Karen and still recieve the bonus, you just have to beat her once.
+* **There is now a dark type boost after beating Karen for the first time.** This means you can lose after Karen and still receive the bonus, you just have to beat her once. - This has not been extensively tested yet.
 * **Add rematches for all Pokemon Gym Leaders.** Johto leaders are located at the Olivine Cafe.
 Kanto leaders are located at the Celadon Cafe. - This has not been extensively tested yet.
+* Add a Move Relearner. - This has not been extensively tested yet.

 List of minor changes
 * Moves are updated to the latest Gen stats with a couple changing type.
-No fairy type.
+No fairy type....
+Yet.
+Maybe some new types.
 * Ghost-type is now Special, while Dark-type is now Physical.
 * Many bugs left from Gen 2 are fixed.
 Even some that weren't widely known about.
 * Each Johto badge increases the level that traded Pokemon obey.
 Kanto badges are not taken into account.